neil231-create/neil231-create/README.md

 ### Hi there 👋

 👋 Hi, I’m Tracy Neil Padilla
-- 👀 I’m a Cybersecurity Analyst
+- 👀 I’m a Cybersecurity Analyst and currently inactive here.

 <!--